 One more situation that may benefit from use of a preamplifier is when multiple TV outlets are being fed from the same antenna.
 Since the splitter used to connect multiple TV sets cause signal loss, a preamplifier at the antenna can help overcome these losses by increasing the signal levels at the antenna.

-Channel Master provides preamplifiers with two amounts of gain - the CM7778 has 16 dB of gain and the CM7777 has 30 dB of gain.
-In most cases when the channels you are trying to view are in the Red zone, the CM7778 should have sufficient gain, even when feeding up to four TV sets, as long as the coaxial cable lengths are not excessively long.
-For Blue zone, and especially Purple zone, channels, or in installations with very long cable runs and a high number of TV sets, the CM7777 may be the better choice.
+Channel Master provides three preamplifiers with different amounts of gain - the CM-7778 has 16 dB of gain, the CM-7777 has 30 dB of gain and Amplify (CM-7777HD) with a 17 - 30dB Adjustable gain setting.
+In most cases when the channels you are trying to view are in the Red zone, the CM-7777HD on the low gain setting should have sufficient gain, even when feeding up to four TV sets, as long as the coaxial cable lengths are not excessively long.
+For Blue zone, and especially Purple zone, channels, or in installations with very long cable runs and a high number of TV sets, the CM-7777HD on the high fgain setting may be the better choice.

 For Red, Blue, and Purple zone channels, it is preferred to use a preamplifier at the antenna instead of a distribution, or drop, amplifier in the house.
 The reason for this is to ensure the amplifier is receiving sufficient signal levels.
 If the signal levels are already bad at the input to the amplifier, they will not be improved by amplifying them.